 The type of video conferencing equipment you need can also vary depending on your business industry.
 Here's a breakdown of how your industry can affect your video conferencing needs:

-The type of video conferencing equipment you need will also depend on the type of room you are using.
+BusinessThe type of video conferencing equipment you need will also depend on the type of room you are using.
 For huddle rooms - which are small, informal spaces that are typically used for quick meetings or brainstorming sessions - you’ll need a video conferencing system that is easy to use and set up.
 A simple all-in-one system with a camera, microphone, and speaker is the best video conferencing option for huddle rooms.

 For standard conference rooms - which are larger than huddle rooms and are typically used for more formal meetings and presentations - you’ll need a more robust video conferencing system that can handle a larger number of participants.
 A system with a high-definition camera, multiple microphones, and speakers is a good option for conference rooms.

-Lastly, for classrooms you’ll need a video conferencing system that can accommodate a large number of participants and that has interactive features, such as whiteboarding and screen sharing.
+Lastly, for classrooms, you’ll need a video conferencing system that can accommodate a large number of participants, and that has interactive features, such as whiteboarding and screen sharing.
 A system with multiple cameras, microphones, and speakers is a good option for classrooms.

 Compatibility between your video conferencing camera and the video conferencing software your business uses is crucial for seamless and effective communication.
-Be sure that whatever video conferencing system you decide on, is compatible with the tech your team is used to - whether it be Zoom, Microsoft Teams, Google Meet, or another.
+Be sure that whatever video conferencing system you decide on, is compatible with the tech your team is used to - whether it be Zoom, Microsoft Teams, Google Meet, or another platform.